scylladb/scylladb/docs/getting-started/system-requirements.rst

 ===================
 ScyllaDB runs on 64-bit Linux.
 The x86_64 and AArch64 architectures are supported (AArch64 support includes AWS EC2 Graviton).

-See OS :doc:`Support by Platform and Version <</getting-started/os-support>` for information about supported operating systems, distros, and versions.
+See :doc:`OS Support by Platform and Version </getting-started/os-support>` for information about supported operating systems, distros, and versions.

 .. _system-requirements-hardware: